PolymeshAssociation/polymesh-tools/docs/operator/README.md

 account that stores your bonded funds is called the stash account and the account that decides what to do with the bonded funds is called the controller account.

-*For ITN* `itn` **It is highly recommended that you make your controller and stash accounts be two separate accounts.** For this, you will create two accounts and make sure each of them has at least enough funds to pay the fees for making transactions.
+**It is highly recommended that you make your controller and stash accounts be two separate accounts.** For this, you will create two accounts and make sure each of them has at least enough funds to pay the fees for making transactions.
 Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds.

-*For Alcyone* `testnet` *you can use the same account for the Stash account and the Controller account.*
+*For Alcyone you can use the same account for the Stash account and the Controller account.*

 To bond your funds,